nickolasburr/git-extend/README.md

 > How is this different from using git-config variables?

-`git-config` variables are predetermined. `git-extend` augments Git builtins with options and functionality _you specify_.
+`git-config` variables are preselected. `git-extend` augments Git builtins with options and functionality _you specify_.

 > What advantages does git-extend provide that I can't get from git-config?